IBM-Cloud/bluetag/bluetag-docs/bluetag-dev-build-process.md

 You should have a workspace that's ready to build the BlueTag backend services now!

-# Building and testing the frontend
+# Building and testing the frontend locally

-1. The bluetag-frontend project is structured to work with Cordova and is written using HTML5 and javascript.
+* The bluetag-frontend project is structured to work with Cordova and is written using HTML5 and javascript.

-2. To test the code locally from the bluetag-frontend/www directory run the following command to download the gulp node modules
+* To test the code locally from the bluetag-frontend/www directory run the following command to download the gulp node modules

    ```
    npm install
    ```

-3. To build and start a webserver to host the application locally run the following command
+* To build and start a webserver to host the application locally run the following command

    ```
    gulp serve